We found 5 providers matching flap reconstruction and who accept Humana Platinum 500/HMO Premier near Saint Paul, MN.

 All Interests: Cleft Lip and Palate Repair, Throat Problems, Craniofacial Surgery, Reconstructive Surgery, Ear ...
 (Read more)

-Dr. Warren Schubert specializes in plastic surgery and hand surgery.
-Dr. Schubert's areas of expertise include the following: eyelid surgery, general reconstruction, and tummy tuck (abdominoplasty).
-His hospital/clinic affiliations include Regions Hospital and HealthPartners Regions Specialty Clinics.
-He graduated from the University of North Dakota School of Medicine and Health Sciences and then he performed his residency at a hospital affiliated with Case Western Reserve University, a hospital affiliated with the University of Texas Health Science Center at San Antonio, and a hospital affiliated with McGill University.
-Dr. Schubert is in-network for Humana HMO, Humana Bronze, Humana Catastrophic, and more.
+Dr. Warren Schubert's areas of specialization are plastic surgery and hand surgery.
+Clinical interests for Dr. Schubert include eyelid surgery, general reconstruction, and tummy tuck (abdominoplasty).
+He is affiliated with Regions Hospital and HealthPartners Regions Specialty Clinics.
+Before performing his residency at a hospital affiliated with Case Western Reserve University, a hospital affiliated with the University of Texas Health Science Center at San Antonio, and a hospital affiliated with McGill University, Dr. Schubert attended the University of North Dakota School of Medicine and Health Sciences for medical school.
+He takes Humana HMO, Humana Bronze, Humana Catastrophic, and more.

 Relevant Interests: , free flap breast reconstruction